Anshul-Lingarkar/Employee-Connect/README.md

 I spent around 6 hours for the development of this project.

-I had distributed my work over 4 days, where I worked on UI and basic setup, adding logo for the app on Day 1.
+I had distributed my work over 4 days.
+Day 1 - I worked on UI and basic setup, adding logo for the app.
-Then I worked on using the Retrofit for API call, handling unnecessary API call while rotating the phone screen, pull-to-refresh part and adding the employee photos, along with Basic UI testing of the App on Day 2.
+Day 2 - I worked on using the Retrofit for API call, handling unnecessary API call while rotating the phone screen, pull-to-refresh part and adding the employee photos, along with Basic UI testing of the App on Day 2.
-On Day 3, I worked on setting up the Dagger.
+Day 3 - I worked on setting up the Dagger.
-On Day 4, I worked on error handling part and handling the other two provided endpoints - empty and malformed employees and then writing unit tests and overall testing of the app to check that it covers all the given requirements.
+Day 4 - I worked on error handling part and handling the other two provided endpoints - empty and malformed employees and then writing unit tests and overall testing of the app to check that it covers all the given requirements.